huezune2000/predictive-model-cms_hospital_rating/README.md

 Insurance - improve overall policies/practices and network coverage strategy Patients - better understanding of their healthcare facilities and makes informed decision The objective of this project is to predict the hospital's rating, thus, the target variable or the y-variable is "Hospital overall rating".
 The project included comprehensive exploratory data analysis, data cleansing, and data visualization.
-Multiclass predictive models using machine learning from sci-kit learn librar
+Multiclass predictive models using machine learning from sci-kit learn libraries included K-nearest neighbors, Support Vector Machines, and Random Forest.
+The end result included the comparison of the models' performance.